13 of the most breathtaking places to visit in Europe

 3. Lofoten Islands, Norway

 The Lofoten islands are widely considered to be one of the most picturesque spots in Norway.
-Boasting everything from sandy beaches and towering mountains to pretty fjords and lush green hillsides, they’re renowned for their remote beauty.
+Boasting everything from white sand beaches and towering mountains to pretty fjords and lush green hillsides, they’re renowned for their remote beauty.

 If you love outdoor sports, you’ll be spoiled for choice.
 Due to the diverse landscape, you can do anything from hiking and fishing to skiing and ocean rafting.
 Lofoten is also one of the best spots in Norway for surfing.